nachordo/chat-api/README.md

 ## Initializing the server

-In order to initialize the server we must execute these comands:
+In order to initialize the server we must execute these commands:

 `export FLASK_APP=main.py`